 This is a strongly designed scientific study involving an entire population and the statistical analysis showed mathematical confidence in the results achieved.

 This study doesn’t answer this question, however the authors do hypothesise about the mechanisms.
 The large health benefit seen in those living alone may imply that the companionship reduces stress and motivates people to undertake healthier activities such as regular exercise.
 Indeed, when the dog owning Swedes were analysed, the dog breeds that provide the biggest health benefits were those dogs that needed the greatest exercise – such as terriers, scent hounds and retrievers.

 There may also be other less obvious causes other than dog owners having better blood pressure.
 Professor Fall speculates that living with dogs alters the owners exposure to different bacteria possibly boosting their immune systems.

 What about cats?

-The explanation for the effect is more than one factor cats can certainly offer a perhaps companionship and stress reduction, however they offer little in everyday motivation to exercise.
+Although cats can certainly offer companionship and help to reduce stress, they offer little in everyday motivation to exercise.
 When asked about further research into cat ownership and the risk of heart disease and death, Prof Fall replied that unfortunately there was no national cat register in Sweden – but a study looking at horse ownership was a possibility!